Date: 2018-04-24

 Chair Exercises for Elderly Cardio

 Effective cardiovascular exercise is about hitting your target heart rate, which means it can be important to monitor your pulse.
 According to the CDC, your target heart rate should be 50% to 70% of your maximum heart rate.
 Your maximum heart rate can be found by subtracting your age from 220.
 For example, the maximum heart rate of a 65-year-old would be 155 bpm.
-And the target heart rate for that person would be 50-70% of their maximum, or about 80 bpm.
+The target heart rate for that person would be 50-70% of their maximum or about 80 bpm.

-With that in mind, seated jumping jacks are excellent seated exercise for the elderly.
+With that in mind, seated jumping jacks are excellent seated exercises for the elderly.
 And they’re easy to remember because the motion is almost identical to standing jumping jacks.
-From the seated position, you simply extend your arms straight above your head, and then return them to your side.
-Apart from the absence of a jump, the only significant difference is that you may have to take caution to not accidentally strike some arm rests.
+From the seated position, you simply extend your arms straight above your head and then return them to your side.
+Apart from the absence of a jump, the only significant difference is that you may have to take caution to not accidentally strike some armrests.

 For seated leg exercises for the elderly, a good option is chair running.
 Lean back so your shoulders are only slightly touching the back of your chair.
 With pointed toes, extend your legs forward.
 From this position, slowly lift one foot off the floor and pull the adjoining knee towards you.
 Return that knee to its starting position and repeat the same motion with the other leg.
 Done properly, chair running mimics the action of running but is drastically easier on the joints.